-Last night I told Joel, "Sweetheart, I just realized I've been imaging everything possible that could go wrong once you leave the house.
+Last night I confessed to our son, "Sweetheart, I just realized I've been imaging everything possible that could go wrong once you leave the house.
 Instead of concentrating on everything that could go right.
 From now on, I am going to nourish a vision of a preferred future for you.

-I am going to picture you, making great decisions, surrounding by stellar lifelong friendships, and when the time is right, a wife who will bring you lifetime joy.
-I am going to cultivate a vision of you, finding your destiny, bringing justice and compassion to many.
+I am going to picture you, making great decisions, surrounding by stellar lifelong friendships, and when the time is right, a wife that you will bring lifetime joy.
+I am going to cultivate a vision of you, finding your destiny, bringing justice and compassion to the world.
 I am so sorry I've been so consumed with all that could go wrong.
-I've wanted your ship completely freighted with everything you'll need of character, discipline, and vision.
+I've felt the clock ticking.
+I know I only have a year left with you.
 My vision has been driven by fear, not joy.
 Please forgive me."

 A friend of mine once said; "A lot of prayer is simply trying to get God to worry with you."
+Every parent gets it.